Single Central Record - guidance for schools

 - Reporting on the development, progress and attainment of pupils

-All five lists can be checked via the Teacher Services website:
+All four lists can be checked via the Teacher Services website:

 - Teachers who have failed induction or probation

 - General Teaching Council for England (GTCE) Sanctions

 - Teachers and others prohibited from the profession

 We recommend that the first three lists above are checked for all teaching staff (not just new teaching staff) and recorded on a SCR.
 (Details of the “section 128 barring directions” are provided below)

 With effect from 5th January 2015 it is mandatory for all Proprietor Governors and Members of the Senior Leadership Team, including Heads of Departments, in academies and free schools to be checked that they are not barred under the terms of Section 128 of the Education & Skills Act 2008.
 This check is undertaken via Teacher Services website.
 Please refer to the Safeguarding in Employment pages on Schoolsweb for more detailed information.